 Some women experience these uterine contractions as sharp abdominal pains, which are called

 afterpains.
 Afterpains are most common during breastfeeding.
 Breastfeeding stimulates the release of oxytocin, which causes the uterus to contract.
 Afterpains typically reduce by the third day.
 If this is your first baby, you are less likely to have afterpains than if you have given birth before.
 For severe pain, your doctor can prescribe pain medication.

 Don’t be alarmed by bleeding after birth.
 This is normal.
 A bloody discharge called

 occurs for 3-4 days after delivery.
 Lochia changes to a pinkish-brown within a week of delivery, and then to white or yellow.
-You should notice less blood after two weeks, but lochia can continue for 6-8 weeks postpartum.
+You should notice less blood after 2 weeks, but lochia can continue for 6-8 weeks postpartum.
 Use sanitary pads and change the pads at least every 4 hours.
 This level of bleeding and discharge is normal, but excess bleeding is a concern.
 Call your doctor if you have any of the following:

 After delivery is complete, your doctor or nurse-midwife will examine the perineal area.
 If you had an

 or your perineum tore during delivery, you’ll have stitches (with local anesthesia) to close these tears.
 Tenderness in this area is common after any vaginal birth.
 The incision or tear adds extra soreness.
 You may notice discomfort with walking, sitting, and going to the bathroom.
 Try soothing this area with an ice pack, anesthetic spray, or by sitting in a tub of warm, shallow water (a sitz bath).
 Your doctor can also prescribe pain medication.